rawgraphs/rawgraphs-charts/docs/RAWGraphs-dictionary.md

 to keep consistent our guides, we drafted this small dictionary.

-The power (and limitation) of RAWGraphs is that the data input is a single plain table.

 #### Chart

 Charts are the combination of [dimensions](#dimension), [mapping](mapping) and [visual options](visual-option), outputs and render function and outputs the visualizations.